hussein-esmail7/userstyles/README.md

 "Stylus" browser extension in Brave.
 Most (if not all) of these are for dark modes for sites that do not have them themselves.

+## Installation

+1. Install [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) from the Chrome Web Store, or [Stylus](https://addons.mozilla.org/en-CA/firefox/addon/styl-us/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) from the Firefox Add-ons Store.
+2. Open whichever URLs you want to install from this page in a new tab.
+3. You should see an "Install Style" button on the top left corner of the page instead of plain text.
+Once you install it, that theme will be applied to the site it's for.

 ## Styles List
 - [[Install]](https://raw.githubusercontent.com/hussein-esmail7/userstyles/master/src/brave_search.user.css) Brave Search Simplified
 - [[Install]](https://raw.githubusercontent.com/hussein-esmail7/userstyles/master/src/dark_bibliogram.user.css) [Dark] Bibliogram